 An ice collar can help with pain and reduce swelling.
 You can make an ice collar by placing ice cubes in a zip-lock bag and wrapping the bag in a towel.
 Place the collar on the front of your child’s neck.

 Your child should avoid strenuous activity for up to one week after surgery.
-The child may return to school in three to four days if he or she feels up to it.
+Your child may return to school in three to five days if they feel up to it and have the surgeon’s approval.

 Adenoid removal is usually a well-tolerated operation.
 Risks from any surgery include bleeding and infection at the surgery site.
-There are also risks associated with anesthesia, which include allergic reactions and breathing problems.
+There are also risks associated with anesthesia, such as allergic reactions and breathing problems.

 Be sure to tell the doctor if your child is allergic to any medication.